A-Lachs/cs-intrusion-detection-system/README.md

     - see: `eda/data_description.md`

 - You do not need to download the data set:
-    - When you want run predictions and evaluations with the provided models and test_input.txt files
+    - When you want run predictions and evaluations with the provided models and test_input.txt files (for 1 or 20 cases)
     - Or provide your own input (in the same format)

 ## 3. Select parameters and input